 11.)
 PHOTOS: I provide premium photos- lots of them.
 Need others?
 No problem.

 12.)
-DRONE USE: I am certified by the FAA for commercial drone use.
+DRONE USE: I am one of only a few Certified by the FAA for commercial drone use.
 I use a 4K camera, which provides amazing stills or video.
 I shoot the roof, property and region while airborne- at no extra charge.